EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/events.rst

 changeYear
 ----------

-Fired when the *view* year is changed from decade view.
+Fired when the *view* year is changed from Decade view.

 changeDecade
 ------------

-Fired when the *view* decade is changed from century view.
+Fired when the *view* Decade is changed from century view.

 changeCentury